politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 ###States and Markets

-The details of such a system are considerably more complex than what existed with the CEGB.
-It was not trivial to devise a wholesale market for a good which could not be stored and the supply of which must _always_ meeting demand.
+The details of such a "liberalised" system are considerably more complex than what existed with the CEGB.
+It was not trivial to devise a wholesale market for a good which could not be stored and the supply of which must _always_ meet demand.
 What was once a technical exercise now looks more like the trading floor of the stock exchange.
 Yet even that is not sufficient to make the grid function properly, because generators and suppliers only trade with each other to cover half-hour intervals.
 Demand varies on considerably shorter time scales than this, so there must also be a "capacity market" by which the national "system operator" (National Grid Electricity Transmission plc) pay generators to stay on standby and turn production up and down as needed.
 Similar markets exist for other "ancillary services" such as